utkarsh530/GPUODEBenchmarks/README.md

 ```bash
     $ bash ./run_benchmark.sh -l jax -d gpu -m ode
 ```

+#### A note on JIT ordering in JAX

+The JIT ordering JAX matters and sometimes can enhance performance if done correctly.
+We have tested that vmap and JIT ordering does not make a noticable difference in our case.
+The results are available at this [Colab notebook](https://colab.research.google.com/drive/1d7G-O5JX31lHbg7jTzzozbo5-Gp7DBEv?usp=sharing).

 ### Benchmarking PyTorch (torchdiffeq) ODE solvers

 Benchmarking PyTorch based ODE solvers is a similar process compared to